The semiclassical limit from the Pauli-Poisswell/Darwin to the Euler-Poisswell/Darwin system by WKB methods: Behavior at Blowup Time

 \section{Behavior at Blowup Time}

-In this section, we are going to prove Theorem \ref{thm:main result blow up}.
-We only prove the second part of \ref{thm:main result blow up}, i.e. the blow up of the Pauli-Poisswell-WKB equation \eqref{Madelung-Poisson}.
-It is equivalent to Proposition \ref{prop: blow up}.
-Again, by a similar but simpler argument, we easily obtain the first part in Theorem \ref{thm:main result blow up}, i.e. the blow up of the Euler-Poisswell equation \eqref{Euler-Poisson}. \begin{proposition} Under the assumptions of Proposition \ref{existence} there exists a unique local solution $(a^{\varepsilon}, u^{\varepsilon})$ to the Pauli-Poisswell-WKB equation \eqref{Madelung-Poisson}-\eqref{A in wkb}.
+We now prove Theorem \ref{thm:main result blow up}.
+We only prove the case of the Pauli-Poisswell-WKB equation \eqref{Madelung-Poisson}-\eqref{wkb data}, since the other part is a direct consequence. \begin{proposition} Under the assumptions of Proposition \ref{existence} there exists a unique local solution $(a^{\varepsilon}, u^{\varepsilon})$ to the Pauli-Poisswell-WKB equation \eqref{Madelung-Poisson}-\eqref{A in wkb}.
 Suppose the solution is defined on a maximal time interval $[0,T^{\ast})$.
 Then we have

 where $M$ is defined by \eqref{M def}.
 Furthermore, when $\varepsilon$ is small enough, there exists a $K = K_{\varepsilon, Q, T^{\ast}}$, such that

 Here, for fixed $Q$ and $T^{\ast}$, $K_{\varepsilon, Q, T^{\ast}}$ goes to infinity as $\varepsilon$ goes to zero. \end{proposition}